Rosa Yolanda Villavicencio

-Rosa Yolanda Villavicencio Mapy (/es-419/; born 13 September 1962) is a Colombian economist and politician who has served as the acting Minister of Foreign Affairs of Colombia since 8 July 2025, following the resignation of Laura Sarabia.
-She had served as Deputy Minister since 6 June, after Sarabia had nominated her on 28 May 2025 to replace resigning official Daniel Ávila.
+Rosa Yolanda Villavicencio Mapy (Note: /es-419/.) (born 13 September 1962) is a Colombian economist and politician who served as Minister of Foreign Affairs between 2025 and 2026.

+Born in Bogotá, she graduated in 1984 with a degree in economics from the Cooperative University of Colombia.
+As a member of the Socialist Party of Madrid, she served as a member of the Madrid Assembly, spending a long time in Spain.

+In July 2025, President Gustavo Petro appointed Villavicencio Minister of Foreign Affairs following the resignation of Laura Sarabia, making her the first foreign minister of indigenous descent in the history of Colombia.

 Early life and education

 Rosa Yolanda Villavicencio Mapy was born in Bogotá to a Colombian mother of indigenous descent and an Ecuadorian father; her mother had fled political unrest in Tolima in the 1950s.
 The family, living in difficult economic conditions amid the Colombian conflict, briefly moved to Ecuador between 1968 and 1971; her father spent three years in New York City as an undocumented migrant.

 She pursued a bachelor's degree in Economics from the Cooperative University of Colombia in 1984.
 In 1987, after being fired because of her activities as a trade unionist and her affiliation with the Workers' Socialist Party, she relocated to the outskirts of Madrid, Spain.
 She has held a specialty in International Cooperation for Development from the Complutense University of Madrid, as well as a master's degree in Migration and Intercommunity Relations, since 2023.